 Go further with cancer screening

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
+The Galleri test should be used in addition to healthcare provider recommended screening tests.

-Who is Galleri for?
+Who is the Galleri test for?

-• The Galleri test is available by prescription only.
+The Galleri test is available by prescription only.

 Healthcare Providers